balakg/rayleigh-eigendirections/README.md

 3. minf: only minimizes fixed features
 4. rand: random directions (useful as a baseline for comparison purposes)

-The path algorithm may be one of two choices:
+The traversal algorithm ('path_alg' input) may be one of two choices:
-1. linear: After choosing a direction vector at the seed point (using one of the direction algorithms above), move along that vector to create a traversal.
+1. linear: Moves along one direction vector, chosen by one of the direction algorithms listed above at the seed point.
-2. local: Recompute the set of best local directions at each step of a traversal and project the previous direction vector onto the span of the local set.
+2. local: Recomputes the set of best local directions at each step of a traversal and projects the previous direction vector onto the span of the local set.